-A/C Air Filter
+A/C Air Filter - If Equipped

-The climate control system filters out dust, pollen and some odors from the air.
-Strong odors can not be totally filtered out.
+On vehicles equipped with Automatic Temperature Control (ATC), the climate control system filters out dust and pollen from the air.
 Refer to section 7 "Air Conditioning" for filter replacement instructions.

 Outside Temperature Display

 The outside temperature can be shown in the ATC display by pressing the "OUTSIDE TEMP" button.
 After pressing this button, the front seat passenger's temperature setting display will be replaced with the current outside temperature.
 Press the "OUTSIDE TEMP" button again or press the passenger's "TEMP" button to return the display to the passenger's temperature setting.